By Davin Kim BA ‘22, Arts Associate Academic Advisor

 After exploring your personal interests, shift the focus to ponder on your academic interests:

-- What were my favourite courses in high school?
+- What were your favourite courses in high school?

-- What class did I do well in and what did I not enjoy?
+- What class did you do well in and what did I not enjoy?

-It may be difficult to tease apart how much you enjoyed (or disliked) a subject because of the relationship you had with your teacher.
-Personally, I enjoyed my high school biology and English classes and did well in them, but this was because I had a good relationship with the teachers, not because I really loved the subjects.
+It may be difficult to tease apart how much you enjoyed (or disliked) a subject because of the rapport you had with your teacher.
+Personally, I enjoyed my high school biology and English classes and did well in them, but this may have been because I liked the teachers, not because I really loved the subjects.
 Try to think of an area of study you found exciting regardless of the class format or teacher.

 Once you have a better sense of your interests, you can start to match them with a potential major.
 If you don’t know about the different programs (majors, minors and more) offered to Arts students, you can browse these options as a starting point.